jameslawler/notes/docs/portuguese-language/verbs/dar.md

 ## Writing Prompts

-1. Qual o melhor presente que você deu a alguém?
+1. Qual o melhor presente que deu a alguém?
 What is the best gift you have given to someone?
-2. Descreva um evento que deu muito mal.
+2. Descreva um evento que correu muito mal.
 Describe an event that went really bad.
-3. Como você se saiu na último exame de português?
+3. Como se saiu na último exame de português?
 How did you do on your last Portuguese test?